eduardo2580/CsharpCalculator-WindowsForms/README.md

 # A Simple Calculator
 A simple calculator in Portuguese written in C#.

+## Technologies
+This project uses C# and Windows Forms.

 ## How to run
 To run this project, you need to have Visual Studio 2022 installed on your computer.